cfolino/bookstack_docs/virtual-machines/pages/73_bookstack-github-export-publish-pipeline.md

 dev-disk-by-uuid-<uuid>    → dev-disk-by-uuid-<uuid-redacted>
 ```

-The sanitizer is:
-- Idempotent
-- Safe to run multiple times
-- Designed for auditability via `git diff`

 ---

 ## Step 3: Publish (Authoritative)

-**Script:** `publish-bookstack-export.sh`
+Script: `publish-bookstack-export.sh`

-This is the **only script that should ever push to GitHub**.
+This is the only script allowed to push content to GitHub.

-It performs the following steps in order:
+It performs the following:
 1. Rsync latest export into the sanitized directory
 2. Run the sanitizer automatically
-3. Enforce safety gates (fail if anything unsafe remains)
+3. Enforce safety gates
-4. Commit changes to Git
+4. Commit changes
 5. Force-update the GitHub mirror

 ```bash